Daniel-KM/Omeka-S-module-ContactUs/README.md

 The form is fully available by api, so it can be used by a third party client, like any web or phone app.

+The module is compatible with module [Selection], that allows to store a list of resources.

 Installation
 ------------